Why kidney health starts with heart health

-These four tests can help your doctor spot any problems early
+These four tests can help your doctor spot any problems early, when they are easier to treat.

 Controlling your blood pressure with healthy lifestyle steps and medication (if prescribed by your doctor) can help protect your kidneys.
 It’s also important to undergo tests that monitor kidney health on a regular basis, either annually or as recommended by your doctor.